-Nebular theory, Crossing star theory, Modern theory, Solar telescope & Hubble telescope
+Nebular theory, Crossing star theory, Modern theory, Solar telescope and Hubble telescope

-The continuous expansion of the cosmic space is due to the movement of galaxies apart, Planets revolve around the Sun in fixed orbits, The stability of the Earth rotation in an orbit around the Sun due to the Sun gravity, There are many scientific and philosophical theories about the evolution of the solar system, They are about twenty theories, and they are still unproved & subjected to change.
+The continuous expansion of cosmic space is due to the movement of galaxies apart, Planets revolving around the Sun in fixed orbits, and the stability of the Earth rotation in an orbit around the Sun due to the Sun gravity, There are many scientific and philosophical theories about the evolution of the solar system, They are about twenty theories, and they are still unproved & subjected to change.

 The Nebular theory: [Laplace 1796]